cyberark/conjur/design/authenticators/authn_jwt/token_schema.md

-# Solution Design - Authn JWT Token Schema
+# Solution Design - Authn JWT Mandatory Claims And Mapping

 [//]: # "1.
 Design should be graphical-based and table-based - avoid long text explanations"
 [//]: # "2.
 Design documents should not be updated after implementation"